Month 12, Day 20, Sunday 6:25 p.m.

 ‘Hallucinations?
 If he’s to that point, he does indeed need urgent help.’

-Lynwood added, “His mind and emotions are muffled, except for sudden, wild flares of emotion.
+Lynwood added, “His mind and emotions are muffled, except for sudden, wild flares.
 He fractured a rib in a sudden laughing attack last month, and his nursemaid swears she saw him about to stab a knife into his own abdomen the week before last.
 This sleep of the dead is a stopgap measure at best.”
 He reached out for Gera’s hand, squeezing it tightly while he turned to face Siobhan more fully.
 “This is my sister by choice, rather than by blood.
 The boy is my nephew.
 The Nightmare Pack would be grateful if you would grant us this boon and help him.”

-Siobhan took a long while to think.
+Siobhan took a long while to think, staring at the boy.
 While she hadn’t the deep pockets or connections of the Nightmare Pack, she too had consulted healers and shamans and anyone Ennis had access to that they thought might be able to stop her nightmares.
 All had failed, and over time, through endless trial and error and sheer desperation, she had developed her own spell to deal with the problem.
 It was only partially effective, but better than anything others had offered, and cheap enough to cast that she could actually afford to do so.
 However, it sounded as if the boy’s condition was worse than her own, and she wasn’t even sure that her dreamless sleep spell would stop visions.

-However, she’d been restricting her own dreams for years now, and hadn’t had any problems with decreased brain function.
+Siobhan had been restricting her own dreams for years now, and hadn’t had any problems with decreased brain function.
 Her mind was a steel trap.
 Of course, her dreams did manage to slip through after only a few hours of rest, so she was not suppressing them completely.
 That healing and revivifying potions had mitigated the boy’s problem, even for a time, showed that the most critical function of sleep was whatever it did to heal and effectively reset the brain, like recharging a battle wand.

 She’d never been able to afford healing components for her own efforts.
 The closest she had come was coffee beans loaded with wakefulness magic, and that hardly counted.
 Siobhan’s fingers caressed her new black Conduit, fascination causing her thoughts to focus just on the edge of true Will engagement.